AlexGranberg/irrigation_system_ESP/README.md

 Please refer to the individual source files for in-depth details on how each component of the system functions.

 ## Usage
 1. Build the project by compiling the source files.
 Ensure that you have the ESP32 toolchain installed and configured.
+Im using VsCode and the ESP-IDF extension.

 2. Set your WiFi credentials and ThingSpeak API key in the appropriate sections of the code.